padenot/popathon-2/README.md

 - Photo galery

 ##What needs doing
-- Clickable elements in videos - DONE
-- Tracking clickable elements in video frames - PAUL
-- Interface and prototyping - BASILE
+- Definitive video edits and mashups
+- Staging and making prototype work with Paul's framework
-- Retrieve tweets // agregate content
+- Retrieve tweets & aggregate content
+- Settle a name
+- Write intro to the project and about page